strapi/sdk-js/README.md

   pnpm run demo:setup
   ```

-- **`demo:run`**: Runs the Strapi application server in development mode and starts the HTML and Next.js demo projects.
-This command is useful for testing and developing with live reloading.
+- **`demo:run`**: Runs the Strapi application server in development mode.
+This command is useful for testing and developing.

   ```bash
   pnpm run demo:run